 Resources & Useful Links

-We will be launching a new Commonwealth Challenge "At Home" resource on Monday 18th January on this page.
-This resource is designed to be used by families to provide opportunities to stay active during the current lockdown restrictions and earn the chance to win sports equipment for their school
+The Commonwealth Challenge resource is designed to be used by families to provide opportunities to stay active during the current lockdown restrictions and earn the chance to win sports equipment for their school and Love2Shop vouchers for their family

 In this section you will find a range of resources to support the widening of provision in your school with some year groups returning from 01 June.
 The resources below should be used in line with Government and statutory guidance and are focused on the principles and practicalities of delivering PE and sport under current restrictions.